• Skip to primary navigation

 Tijuana EDC

-Industries That Benefit from The IMMEX Program
+Industries That Benefit from the Mexico Manufacturing Advantage

 “Mexico has remained consistent with costs and taxing, which allows companies to plan budgetary needs in advance and avoid any surprises that may set them back.
 It has also permitted U.S. companies to rely on Mexico as a manufacturing partner.
 As of 2015, 90% of Fortune 500 companies have investments in Mexico, making the maquiladora industry vital to the U.S. economy.”